nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 If the games you are playing don't even detect your Real Controller, then all good.
 The issue starts when the game detects both real and virtual controllers while you only want it to recognize the virtual one.
 Since most games auto-detect controllers, the game will think there are 2 separate controllers connected, leading to the famous Double-Input and mis-input issue.
 Eg.:

 - Rocket league will start 2 player mode randomly
-- Blasphemous will switch ramdonly between generic and XInput button icons
+- Blasphemous will switch randomly between generic and XInput button icons
 - Need for Speed: Most Wanted (2012) will keep warning the player an unknown device needs to be setup, interfering with gameplay

 This issue can be solved by using HidHide to: